Karunamon/tkwaremmb/content/post/a-case-for-increasing-pep8-line-limits.md

 Guess what?
 Your line is now 5 characters too long, and will be flagged by most automated analysis tools.

-The PEP8 solution for this is, to put it mildly, braindead.
+The PEP8 solution for this is, to put it mildly, brain dead.
 In order to get the above line of code under 79 characters, I'd need to do one of the following:

 ## Poor solutions to poor problems

-Python has a (nifty?) little trick: implciit string concatenation.
+Python has a (nifty?) little trick: implicit string concatenation.

 This solution is non-optimal because it violates one of Python's main design tenets, laid out in [PEP20](https://www.python.org/dev/peps/pep-0020/), the "Zen of Python",